fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

 that is based on Paramiko.
 Netmiko simplifies SSH connection to a network device and takes particular operation on the device.
-Before going doing SSH to your remote device or multi-layer router, make sure they are configured properly and, if not, you can[]{#id326062929 .indexterm} do basic configuration by command mentioned in the Paramiko section.
+Before going doing SSH to your remote device or multi-layer router, make sure they are configured properly and, if not, you can do basic configuration by command mentioned in the Paramiko section.

 Now, let\'s see an example.
 Create a `nmiko.py`script and